 - (d) Parking district no. 8.
 Except as otherwise provided in these land development regulations, when any building or structure is erected or altered in parking district no. 8, off-street automobile parking spaces shall be provided for the building, structure or additional floor area as follows.
 For uses not listed below, the off-street parking requirement shall be the same as for parking district no. 4, as applicable. - (1) Apartment units and Townhomes: - 1.
-One-half (1/2) space per unit for Units between 550 and 749850 square feet; - Three-quarters (3⁄4) space per unit for Units between 750851 and 1,0001,250 square feet; - 3.
-One (1) space per unit for Units above 1,0001,250 square feet. - (2) Affordable housing and workforce housing: no parking requirement. - (3) Co-living and live-work units less than 550 square feet: no parking requirement.
+One-half (1/2) space per unit for Units between 550 and 749 square feet; - 2.
+Three-quarters (3/4) space per unit for Units between 750 and 1,000 square feet; - 3.
+One (1) space per unit for Units above 1,000 square feet. - (2) Affordable housing and workforce housing: no parking requirement. - (3) Co-living and live-work units less than 550 square feet: no parking requirement.
 For coliving and live-work units greater than 550 square feet, the parking requirement shall follow the per unit requirement specified under apartment units and townhomes. - (4) Hotel: No parking requirement.
-For accessory uses to a hotel, no parking requirement provided a facility with publicly accessible parking spaces is located within the TC-C district or 1,500 feet of the site, provided the parking is not located within a residential district; otherwise, as per parking district no. 4.
+For accessory uses to a hotel, no parking requirement provided a facility with publicly accessible parking spaces is located within 1,500 feet; otherwise, as per parking district no. 4.

-- (5) Office: No parking requirement provided a facility with publicly accessible parking spaces is located within the TC-C district or 1,500 feet of the site, provided the parking is not located within a residential district; otherwise, as per parking district no. 4. - (6) In order to encourage the use of alternative modes of transportation, the limitation for the sum of all parking reductions in Section 130-40(g) shall not apply in parking district no. 8. - (7) In order to encourage the use of centralized parking locations, required off-street parking may be located within 2,000 feet of a development site. - (8) Any building or structure erected in parking district no. 8 may provide required parking on site as specified in parking district no. 1.
+- (5) Office: No parking requirement provided a facility with publicly accessible parking spaces is located within 1,500 feet; otherwise, as per parking district no. 4. - (6) In order to encourage the use of alternative modes of transportation, the limitation for the sum of all parking reductions in Section 130-40(g) shall not apply in parking district no. 8. - (7) In order to encourage the use of centralized parking locations, required off-street parking may be located within 2,000 feet of a development site. - (8) Any building or structure erected in parking district no. 8 may provide required parking on site as specified in parking district no. 1.
 Such required parking, if provided, shall be exempt from FAR, in accordance with the regulations specified in chapter 114 of these land development regulations. - (9) New construction of any kind may satisfy their parking requirement by participation in the fee in lieu of parking program for pursuant to subsection 130-132(a) of the City Code. - (10) Short-Term and Long-Term Bicycle Parking shall be provided for development in parking district no. 8 as follows: - 1.
 Commercial uses in parking district 8 shall provide at a minimum, bicycle parking as follows: - a.
 Short-term bicycle parking: one (1) per business, four (4) per project, or one (1) per 10,000 square feet, whichever is greater. - b.
 Long-term bicycle parking: one (1) per business or (2) per 5,000 square feet. - 2.
 Hotel uses in parking district 8 shall provide at a minimum, bicycle parking as follows: - a.
 Short-term bicycle parking: two (2) per hotel or one (1) per 10 rooms, whichever is greater. - b.
 Long-term bicycle parking: two (2) per hotel or (1) per 20 rooms, whichever is greater. - 3.
 Residential uses in parking district 8 shall provide at a minimum, bicycle parking as follows: - a.
 Short-term bicycle parking: four (4) per building or one (1) per 10 units, whichever is greater. - b.
 Long-term bicycle parking: one (1) unit.